Nasty (Tinashe song): Live performances and other appearances

 Janet Jackson (pictured) performed a mashup of "Nasty" with her 1986 song "Nasty" on her Janet Jackson: Together Again tour in 2024.

 Tinashe performed "Nasty" live for the first time during her debut performance at the Coachella Valley Music and Arts Festival at the Mojave stage in April 2024.
 She then performed the song on Jimmy Kimmel Live! in June of that year.
 She included it as the closing number of her Match My Freak: World Tour, which is named after the song.
-The tour is scheduled to run from late 2024 to early 2025.
+The tour ran from late 2024 to early 2025.
 She also performed the song on the final stop of the UO Live Concert Series at University of Arizona in September 2024 and during the 2025 Dick Clark's New Year's Rockin' Eve special.

 Janet Jackson performed a mashup of "Nasty" with her own 1986 song of the same name while performing at the Utah First Credit Union Amphitheatre in Utah on her Together Again tour in June 2024.
 Also that month, Beyoncé used the song on her Instagram Stories while promoting her hair care brand, Cécred.
 Azealia Banks also uploaded an unofficial remix of "Nasty" to her Instagram account that year.